Cowboys vs. Vikings prediction, odds, time: 'Sunday Night Football' picks by proven model

 Why the Vikings can cover

 Playing at home hasn't been much of an advantage for the Cowboys in this series, as the Vikings sport a 7-2 record over their last nine regular season trips to Dallas.
 Last week saw Minnesota play its most complete game of the year, scoring its second-most points (31) while allowing its fewest (0) as J.J.
 McCarthy had his best game as a pro.
-The second-year QB had three passing touchdowns and no turnovers as he has a great chance of continuing that type of production versus Dallas' 31st-ranked scoring defense.
+The second-year QB had three passing touchdowns and no turnovers as he has a great chance of continuing that type of production versus Dallas' 31st-ranked scoring defense, especially with it still missing CB Trevon Diggs (knee).
 The Cowboys rank dead last, however, in passing defense, with additional bottom-two rankings in both third-down defense and redzone defense.
 The Vikings' defense is light years ahead of the Cowboys, with the former ranking No. 3 in the redzone and No. 4 against the pass.
 See which team to back at SportsLine.

 Why the Cowboys can cover